woodpecker-ci/woodpecker/docs/docs/30-administration/40-advanced/30-autoscaler.md

 ## Setup

-### docker-compose
+### docker compose

-If you are using docker-compose you can add the following to your `docker-compose.yaml` file:
+If you are using docker compose you can add the following to your `docker-compose.yaml` file:

 ```yaml
 version: '3'